immuto-inc/immuto.js/nodejs/README.md

 Please ensure you use "immuto-backend" and not "immuto"

 ### Browser
-You may download a pre-built version by looking at the "Releases" tab.
+You may download a pre-built version from the <a href="https://github.com/immuto-inc/immuto.js/releases"> "Releases" tab </a> on GitHub.
 Include in an HTML page as follows:
 ```
 <script src="immuto.js"></script>